Monday 16th September

 Thursday 19th September

 My alarm goes off at 6 and I excitedly get out of bed to make breakfast and get ready for my big day.
-James told me I have to be at school at 7 10 for a half seven start.
-I can’t believe how early they begin over here.
-At this time of the school day back in Perth I’m finishing a workout at my old CrossFit box Crossfit Chasing Better.
+James told me I have to be at school at ten minutes past seven for a half seven start.
+I can’t believe how early school starts over here.
+At this time of the school day back in Perth I’m finishing a workout at my old CrossFit box, Crossfit Chasing Better.
 I regularly get messages from some of my old CrossFitters, who say they miss me at my regular 6:30am class but are glad I’m living my dreams and enjoying following me on social media on my crazy adventure.
 The first task for me upon arrival at the school is to register at the front office.
 James then takes me to his classroom and I quickly set up the lesson for the day using his desktop computer, which is connected to a projector screen.
 I’m going to be delivering the same lesson five times during the day.
 As classes are shorter the students have more lessons to attend.
 My nerves quickly disappear as the students start drifting in both before and after the siren (bell).
 Basically the lesson goes as follows.
 Brief introduction of myself followed by starter questions on definitions of culture and stereotypes with examples of both in America.
 Then present a Slide Share (PowerPoint) on Australian history and culture that I found on the internet.
 I finish with a student activity whereby they have to complete a table on common Australian stereotypes with the first column what Americans think is the truth and the second column being the actual facts.
 With each lesson being 47 minutes in length I found that I had planned more than enough and I was asked lots of interesting questions, the best being “how much do you earn”.
 James has two lessons off for planning and preparation but the first was used to give me a tour of the school, meeting lots of different staff members, including the Principal Mike Freider who jokingly commented I can take James’s role, who was quick to reply that he would like to swap lives with me and take my job back in Perth, leaving me with his wife and kids too!
 The second free class is spent having lunch at Gallagher’s restaurant, who have a daily lunch buffet for $10 including taxes.
 James and I both have a couple of plates each and over lunch we talk about our family and teaching backgrounds.
-He’s a funny, easy going guy and kindly also offers to pay for lunch too.
-At the end of the day I thank him for the dinner, as I really enjoyed teaching his classes.
+He’s a funny, easy going guy plus kind too as he shouts me lunch.
+At the end of the day I thank him for the experience, as I really enjoyed teaching his classes.
 We take a photo in front of the American flag in his classroom with James playing a shot with my cricket bat.
-Each lesson I got a student, sometimes a couple, to come up to the front and get them to hold and girl the bat for the first time ever, showing the difference between a left and right handed batsman, whilst also trying to explain the rules.
+Each lesson I got a student, sometimes a couple, to come up to the front and get them to hold a bat for the first time ever, showing the difference between a left and right handed batsman, whilst also trying to explain the rules.
 Once I’m back at the house I quickly change for my Yin yoga class with Megan.
 It’s just myself and another yogi for some much needed stretching and pressure release.
 After a shower I go and visit the Heezen family to drop off some curry for Nick.
-Heather cannot eat this type of food due to her treatment and Jack is too young.
+Heather cannot eat this type of food due to her cancer treatment and Jack is too young.
 I thank her once again for last Sunday’s ticket to the Packers-Vikings game.
-Heather’s good mate Francie for the past week has been visiting from Arizona, helping our and providing good company for Heather.
+Heather’s good mate Francie for the past week has been visiting from Arizona, helping out and providing good company for Heather.
 Whilst Nick is bathing Jack, Francie and Heather tell me about how back in the day they lived with Shannon in a one bedroom apartment in Minneapolis.
 It was pretty funny hearing how the logistics of such an operation worked, particularly when Shannon at the time had only recently started dating her future husband too.
 After saying goodbye I head to Chilli John’s for dinner.
 As it’s nearly closing time there aren’t many other patrons and so Karen and I get to chat whilst she is clearing up.
 I can’t believe how genuinely supportive she is of my journey.
 Whereas last time I was donated a delicious chocolate brownie, this time I’m handed a pumpkin pie with whipped cream.
 Rather than take it home I decide to eat it there and then.
 A great decision as it’s so heavenly.
-I hug Karen as I’m leaving thanking her the hearty chilli bowl and unreal desert.
+I hug Karen as I’m leaving thanking her the hearty chili bowl and unreal desert.
 It’s been a long day so I find myself falling asleep whilst trying to read.
 I have had a really good day.

 Friday 20th September 320 KM 200 M